PBorzych/Logfilter_UI/readme.md

 Logfilter 1.0.0

 TODO:
-    o CLR Screen when changing vehicle and clr button. o Organize the functions in to diff. files o Add/Remove Keywords in the program
+    o/ CLR Screen when changing vehicle and /clr button. o Organize the functions in to diff. files o Add/Remove Keywords in the program
     o Ignore the word error in when it is "EGR ERROR"